 What else to consider

-And whilst this is important, there are some other factors you need to bear in mind too.
+And while this is important, there are some other factors you need to bear in mind.

-When you carry out a child ISA comparison, make sure you also check for clauses which prevent you from switching provider or who impose hefty penalties if you do.
-In some cases you can lose as much as 90 days worth of interest if you choose to switch.
-You may also have to give up to 45 days notice to do so.
+When you carry out a child ISA comparison, check for clauses which prevent you from switching provider or who impose hefty penalties if you do.
+In some cases you can lose as much as 90 days worth of interest if you switch.
+You may also have to give up to 45 days' notice to do so.